brycie-boy/The_Cosmos/Right Speech.md

 ## Right Speech  #🧠

-Right Speech consists of abstaining from:
+Right Speech, part of [[The Nobel Eightfold Path]], consists of abstaining from:

 - lying
 - malicous speech